 BJ Whitmer earned himself the title of "smartest man in wrestling" by actually referring to an on-screen insult that Lacey made in his absence, defying the usual required Genre Blindness whereby wrestlers have no knowledge of segments in which they were not on screen.

 Samoa Joe frequently got a big reaction by casually walking out of the way of a missile dropkick, and Colt Cabana similarly pulls off various tricks simply by taking advantage of his Genre Savviness.
+With their depature, Michael Elgin picked up the slack.

 Gorgeous George: Inverted by JAPW alumni the Christopher Street Connection.
 They claim to be openly gay yet openly harass the opposite sex if given the opportunity.